 10 Examples of Homes with Board and Batten Siding

-Now, let’s take a look at 10 stunning home exteriors with board and batten siding.
+Now, let’s take a look at 10 stunning home exteriors with vertical siding.
 These homes are a mix of vinyl and wood board and batten, but will provide you the general aesthetic of the technique.
 Plus, I’ve included a mix of both dark and light exterior color palettes.
 Make sure to note how color affects the overall exterior design.

 For example: